The future of logistics: How blockchain optimizes supply chains

-Blockchain in global logistics: potential and challenges
+Blockchain in global logistics: Potentials and challenges

 Here are some ways blockchain technology can be used in global logistics: